tighek/Minecraft-SpongeVanilla/README.md

 # SpongeVanilla

-This builds a SpongeVanilla container
+SpongeVanilla container

 Sample scripts for creating the containers are in the Github repo:

-create.data_container = Creates the Docker data only container create.spongevanilla = Creates the SpongeVanilla container using the data only container. create.spongevanilla-nodata = Creates the SpongeVanilla container with all data stored locally inside the container.  ** Be Careful, You Could Loose Your World **
+create.spongevanilla = Creates the SpongeVanilla container storing data at /srv/minecraft. create.spongevanilla-nodata = Creates the SpongeVanilla container with all data stored locally inside the container.  ** Be Careful, You Could Loose Your World **